Gut directed hypnotherapy is life changing

 Backed by 40+ years of clinical research

 Gut-directed hypnotherapy (GDH) is a specialised approach developed to support people living with IBS.
-First introduced by Professor Peter Whorwell at the University of Manchester, this modality has been the subject of extensive study.
+First introduced by Professor Peter Whorwell at the University of Manchester, this modality has been the subject of extensive international study.

 Understanding the Gut–Brain Connection

+IBS involves a complex interaction between the gut and the brain.
 This means the enteric nervous system in your digestive tract and the central nervous system in your brain interact through a constant feedback loop known as the gut–brain axis.

-• Abdominal discomfort or cramping Bloating and gas
+• Abdominal discomfort or cramping

-• Changes in bowel habits Feelings of urgency or uncertainty regarding dietary choices
+• Feelings of urgency or uncertainty regarding dietary choices

 How GDH Supports You